 When outdoor Vermont farmers markets first started popping up in the 1970s, there were a handful of offerings in towns like Montpelier, Brattleboro, and Norwich.
-Today, there are 70 farmers markets across the state, selling everything from vegan sauces and Thai food to pasture-raised poultry and butcher block cutting boards.
+Today, there are about 70 farmers markets across the state, selling everything from vegan sauces and Thai food to pasture-raised poultry and butcher block cutting boards.

-Here are 11 outdoor Vermont farmers markets to visit between May and October
+Here are 11 outdoor Vermont farmers markets to visit between May and October in 2021.

 What’s your favorite outdoor Vermont farmers market?